 In the past, the aldolase test was used to look for liver or muscle damage.
-However, today blood tests that are more specific can be used.
-Examples include:
+Today, doctors use more specific blood tests, including:

-There may be some discomfort when the blood sample is drawn.
-You may feel pain at the test site during the blood draw.
+You may experience some discomfort, such as pain at the test site, when the blood sample is drawn.
 There may also be some brief, mild pain or throbbing at the site after the test.

 In general, the risks of a blood test are minimal.
 Potential risks include:

-It is important to note that exercise can affect aldolase test results.
-Let your doctor know what about your regular exercise program.
-You might be told to limit exercise for several days before the test.
-Exercise can cause you have to erroneously high aldolase results.
+It’s important to note that exercise can affect aldolase test results.
+Let your doctor know about your regular exercise program.
+You might be told to limit exercise for several days before the test, as exercise can cause you to have temporarily high aldolase results.

 Higher or abnormal levels may be due to health conditions, including: